America's Response Monument: Initial attack against the Taliban

-The next day, the Northern Alliance prepared to attack Cōbaki, Balkh Province, 121 km south of Mazar-i-Sharif.
+The next day, the Northern Alliance prepared to attack Cōbaki, in Balkh Province, 121 km south of Mazar-i-Sharif.
 The U.S. Special Ops teams used SOFLAM Laser Target Designators to identify targets for air strikes on the enemy armor and artillery.
-The Northern Alliance followed this with a horse cavalry charge.
+The Northern Alliance followed this with a cavalry charge.
 When it looked like Dostum's cavalry charge would fail, several members of ODA 595 rode into action and helped win the battle.
-"It was like out of the Old Testament," commented Lt.
+"It was like something out of the Old Testament," commented Lt.
 Col. Max Bowers, former commander of three Special Forces horseback teams.
 "You expected Cecil B. DeMille to be filming and Charlton Heston to walk out."

 Soldier photo

-During a news conference on November 15, 2001 Defense Secretary Donald Rumsfeld displayed a photo of ODA 595 riding across a field on Afghan horses.
+During a news conference on November 15, 2001, Defense Secretary Donald Rumsfeld displayed a photo of ODA 595 riding across a field on Afghan horses.
 When sculptor Blumberg saw that image, he said he was "riveted" and felt impressed that he had to do something.

 "The visual irony of a 21st-century, high-tech trooper mounted on a ragged Afghan mountain horse, unchanged for centuries, fascinated me."
-Despite the array of high-tech military gear they carried into battle, it was the trusty Afghanistan stallions that were essential to the campaign's success.
+Despite the array of high-tech military gear they carried into battle, it was the trusty Afghan stallions that were essential to the campaign's success.
 The mounted US troops became known as the "horse soldiers".

 Production

 Initial design

 After seeing the photo of the modern soldiers on horseback, Blumberg decided to create a statue to commemorate the actions of the service members of America's Special Operations who responded to the September 11 attacks, including the Special Operations forces who fought in the early stages of Operation Enduring Freedom.
 On his own initiative and expense, Blumberg took three months to complete a 1:6 scale, 18 in tall bronze sculpture of a Green Beret riding an Afghan horse.
 In 2002, while at a show in Louisville, Kentucky, he brought the work in progress with him.
 A Vietnam-era Green Beret saw the work and told Lt.
 Col. Frank Hudson from the 5th Special Forces Group at Fort Campbell about the statue, who called Blumberg.
 Blumberg sent him pictures of the work.
-Hudson saw a number of inconsistencies in the statue with the reality of what happened in the field.
+Hudson saw a number of inconsistencies between the statue and the reality of what happened in the field.

 First version produced

-Blumberg was invited to Fort Campbell where he met members of the team who had only recently returned from Afghanistan.
+Blumberg was invited to Fort Campbell, where he met members of the team who had only recently returned from Afghanistan.
 Capt.
 Mark Nutsch, commander of ODA-595, who grew up on a ranch riding horses, helped critique the statue for Blumberg.
-Blumberg soon learned that the statue he thought was finished was extremely inaccurate and needed considerable additional work.
+Blumberg learned that the statue needed considerable additional work.
 The soldiers showed Blumberg the indigenous horse tack made out of dried sinew that they had brought back from the war.
 Blumberg got the men's phone numbers and began collaborating with them to produce a highly accurate representation of a member of their team on horseback.
-Blumberg invited some of them to his studio where they worked closely with him.
+Blumberg invited some of them to his studio, where they worked closely with him.